Asante Cleveland: Professional career

+San Francisco 49ers

-Cleveland was signed by the San Francisco 49ers on May 10, 2014, after going undrafted in the 2014 NFL draft.
-He was released by the 49ers on August 30 and signed to the team's practice squad on August 31, 2014.
-He was promoted to the active roster on September 20, 2014.
-Cleveland made his NFL debut on September 21, 2014, against the Arizona Cardinals.
+Cleveland was signed by the San Francisco 49ers on May 10, 2014, after going unselected in the 2014 NFL draft.
+He was released by the 49ers on August 30, and was re/signed to the team's practice squad the following day.
+Cleveland was promoted to the active roster on September 20.
+Cleveland made his NFL debut the next day, against the Arizona Cardinals.

+New England Patriots

-Cleveland was traded to the New England Patriots for Jordan Devey on August 18, 2015.
-He was released by the Patriots on September 5 and signed to the team's practice squad on September 6, 2015.
-He was promoted to the active roster on November 27, 2015 and appeared briefly, recording one catch for one yard, in the Patriots' 30–24 loss to the Denver Broncos on November 29, 2015.
-Cleveland was released by the Patriots on December 25, 2015.
+Cleveland was traded to the New England Patriots in exchange for Jordan Devey on August 18, 2015.
+He was released by the Patriots on September 5, and subsequently re-signed to the team's practice squad the following day.
+Cleveland was promoted to the active roster on November 27, and appeared briefly, recording one catch for one yard in the Patriots' 30–24 loss to the Denver Broncos on November 29.
+Cleveland was released by the Patriots on December 25.

+San Diego / Los Angeles Chargers

 Cleveland signed with the San Diego Chargers on December 28, 2015.
 On September 4, 2016, he was released by the Chargers.
-He was then signed to the Chargers' practice squad.
-He was promoted to the active roster on September 24, 2016.
+Cleveland was then re-signed to the Chargers' practice squad.
+He was promoted to the active roster on September 24.
 On August 7, 2017, Cleveland was waived/injured by the Chargers and placed on injured reserve.